zxl0714/redis-mock/README.md

 server.stop();
 ```

-WARNING: if you are going to mutate the shared state, synchronize on `state.lock()` first!
+:warning: if you are going to mutate the shared state, synchronize on `state.lock()` first!
 (See how it's done in [`MockExecutor#proceed`](src/main/java/com/github/fppt/jedismock/operations/server/MockExecutor.java#L23)).

 ## Fault tolerance testing